-The study was designed to evaluate the norovirus vaccine (VXA-GI.1-NN) in 60 subjects given multiple doses, with some differences in schedule for the lower dose groups.
-The first three groups enrolled (N=15 each) used low doses of 1 x 1010 infectious units (IU).
+The open-label, dose optimization study was designed to evaluate the norovirus GI.1 monovalent vaccine (VXA-GI.1-NN) in 60 subjects given multiple doses with some differences in schedule for the lower dose groups.
+The first three groups enrolled (N=15 each) used low doses of 1 x 10^{10} infectious units (IU).
 Group A received two doses of VXA-GI.1-NN on days 0 and 7, group B received three doses on days 0, 2, and 4, and group C received two doses on days 0 and 28.
-The fourth group, group D (N=15), evaluated two high doses of 1 x 1011 IU given on days 0 and 28.
-The vaccine study was an open labeled study, and enrolled more or less sequentially from group A to group D. The primary endpoint of the study was to evaluate the safety of all dosing regimens and the secondary endpoint was to compare immunogenicity between groups by BT50 titers and antibody secreting cells (ASC) counts.
+The fourth group, group D (N=15), evaluated two high doses of 1 x 10^{11} IU given on days 0 and 28.
+The vaccine study was an open labeled study, and enrolled sequentially from group A to group D. The primary endpoint of the study was to evaluate the safety of all dosing regimens and the secondary endpoint was to compare immunogenicity between groups by BT50 titers and antibody secreting cells (ASC) counts.